Orion00/startup/README.md

 **Backend service endpoints** Placeholders for login that stores the current user on the server.
 Missing GET and POST endpoints for chaos bag, campaign log, and notepads

 **Frontend calls service endpoints** Done using fetch

+### DB deliverable
+For this deliverable I stored created users and their data on a database.

+**MongoDB Atlas database created** Done

+**Endpoints for data** I finished storing username, chaos tokens, and campaigns in the database.
+For some reason the notes section is giving me trouble, so that's not working right now.

+**Stores data in MongoDBs** Almost done.
+See above.